-My goal with Delta Report is to provide you with consistent money-making opportunities in the world of options trading.
+My goal with the Delta Report is to provide you with consistent money-making opportunities in the world of options trading.

-Today, I’d like to explain a little bit about how Delta Report works and show you how to get the most out of it.
+Today, I’d like to explain a little bit about how the Delta Report works and show you how to get the most out of it.
 We’ll walk through a typical issue, and I’ll show you where to find everything you need to get started.
 This will only take a few minutes…

 Each week, I select the best trade to recommend to my subscribers.
 My trading ideas can come from anywhere.
 I typically review between 1,200-1,500 stock charts each week.
 I then aim to find an option trade that gives us the most favorable risk/reward setup.